nikoly/pact-contract-test/README.md

     pact-mock-service start

-3. Create consumer pact tests

-4. Execute the tests:
+## Consumer Tests

+1. Execute the tests (pact-mock-service has to be started before):

     python -m unittest device_service_pact.py

-5. Notice generated json file - a contract for a provider
+2. The contract will be generated and saved in **.pacts** dir if the run is successful.

-### As A Provider Run The Contract On A Provider Service
+# Provider Checks The Contract

-Once json contract file is ready it must be available to a Provider as a file or via the URL.
-Provider runs the tests against their service based on this contract.

-1. Run Test Application

-    There is a simple Python application app.py that has it's own API.
-Right now it has only one method implemented - GET.
-To start the application run:

-        python app.py

-    it will be run on port: 5000

-2. Run the contract tests on Provider
+## Verofy the contract

+The provider service has to be available on http://localhost:5000/.

-    There is a pact-verifier tool, that allows to run the contract against provider service:
+To check the contract against the provider run:

     pact-verifier --provider-base-url=http://localhost:5000/ --pact-url=../../pacts/frontend-translation_service.json

+**pact-verifier** is installed with pact-python.

-### Provider State
+##Provider State

 Additionally, provider can implement some states (fixture) that has to be run before the contract test.

-	Consumer specifies the name of the statement within a keyword 'given' and sends the json file to a provider.
-Once the provider gets the contract he must implement the statements before verifying that contracts.
-The statements must be imported in pact_helper.py file.
+Consumer specifies the name of the state within a keyword 'given' and sends the contract to a provider.
+Once the provider gets the contract he must implement the state before verifying that contracts.
+The states must be imported in pact_helper.py file.